Frequently Asked Questions

 I already have a Master’s Degree.
 Can this transfer towards the PhD?

-The Graduate Committee determines this after acceptance into our program.
-Generally speaking, if the Master’s is not in History, we can only accept 6 credits.
-If the Master is in History, we can accept 18-24 credits.
+The Graduate Committee determines this after your acceptance into our program.
+Generally speaking, if the MA is not in History, we can only accept 6 credits.
+If the MA is in History, we can transfer up to 30 credits.

 There is no guarantee that we can transfer earned credits towards a PhD degree.
 We require that you submit a petition to the graduate committee, stating precisely toward which requirements previous work is to be applied, with a detailed description (syllabi, reading lists, and thesis) of the relevant earlier work to aid the graduate committee in its decision.
 Note that transfer credit will not be accepted for courses in which a letter grade of B or lower has been received; grades and quality points are not recorded for credits accepted by the transfer.
 Please also note that this process happens after you are accepted.